keppel2/pinn-swift/README.md

 * Syntax taken mostly from Go.
 * Carefully chosen ideas from Swift.

-_Implementations as interpreters in Antlr for Go and Swift_
+_Implementations as interpreters in Antlr for Go and Swift.
+Current progress in Swift._
-## Specification

 ## Element Types